emilbjornson/optimal-beamforming/README.md

 Emil Björnson, Eduard Jorswieck, “[Optimal Resource Allocation in Coordinated Multi-Cell Systems,” Foundations and Trends in Communications and Information Theory](http://kth.diva-portal.org/smash/get/diva2:608533/FULLTEXT01), vol. 9, no. 2-3, pp. 113-381, 2013.

 The optimal beamforming is computed as a sequence of convex optimization problems, which are implemented and solved using the modeling language [CVX](http://cvxr.com/cvx/).
+You need to install CVX and a suitable solver to run the code.
+Follow the instructions on the CVX homepage.

 See each file for further documentation.